KastnerRG/Read_the_docs/docs/project5.rst

 `Download <https://bitbucket.org/akhodamoradiUCSD/237c_data_files/downloads/mono_fm.zip>`_.

-This contains a python notebook which explains the working of a Mono FM Demodulator.
+This contains a Python notebook which explains the working of a Mono FM Demodulator.
+You can view the contents of the notebook :doc:`here<rtl2832>`.

 For this project the following will not be provided: